Energy Risk Modeling

 demand based on modeling of capacity, costs, energy output

 of each source, and taxes and capital recovery factor.

 - Projecting oil consumption with trend/regression analysis and oil prices under conditions of uncertainty.

 - Managing the risk of energy portfolios with swaps, trailing stops, and puts and calls.

 - Optimizing the structure of a loan used to finance the development of an oil field where the loan has no recourse to the other parties.

 - Designing a royalty, ownership, and tax regime between two

 oil companies jointly developing an oil field.

-Roy Nersesian is a professor in the School of Business at Monmouth University, and an adjunct professor for the School of International and Public Affairs at Columbia University.
-Professor Nersesian holds a BS in physics from Rensselaer Polytechnic Institute, followed by 8 years in the U.S. Navy with his last position as Chief Engineer on a Polaris submarine.
+Roy Nersesian is a professor in the School of Business at Monmouth University and holds a BS in physics from Rensselaer Polytechnic Institute, followed by 8 years in the U.S. Navy with his last position as Chief Engineer on a Polaris submarine.

 He graduated from Harvard Business School with an MBA and worked in various facets of the shipping industry.
 He began his academic career in 1985 at Monmouth focusing on operations management with an elective in renewable energy.
 He also taught as an adjunct at SIPA, Columbia University in marine transportation and energy modeling using @RISK as a software platform.